-Excessive daytime sleepiness, loud snoring, morning headaches, difficulty staying asleep, or a dry mouth or sore throat upon wakening are all indications of a sleep apnea condition.
-It is common for partners of patients with sleep apnea to witness episodes of breathing cessation during sleep.
-Untreated sleep apnea can lead to heart disease, stroke, high blood pressure, and other serious medical conditions.
+It is very common amongst the partners of patients with sleep apnea to observe episodes of breathing cessation during sleep.
+Gone untreated, sleep apnea can lead to heart disease, stroke, high blood pressure, and other serious medical conditions.

-In order to diagnose obstructive sleep apnea, our team will evaluate your signs and symptoms, perform an examination, and may refer you for a sleep study, which will diagnosis potential sleep apnea.
+For us to accurately diagnose obstructive sleep apnea, our team will evaluate your symptoms, perform a thorough examination, and possibly recommend a sleep study.

 Based on the results of your evaluation and testing, our sleep experts may recommend any of the following treatment options:

-Nearly everyone has an occasional sleepless night.
-However, if you have severe snoring or are overly tired during the day, you may have sleep apnea.
+Again, it’s very common to have the occasional sleepless night, but if you are experiencing severe snoring or are overly tired during the day to the point where it’s affecting your quality of life, you may have sleep apnea.
 To discuss your treatment options with a member of our sleep disorders team, please call (860) 493-1950 or visit our patient portal to request an appointment.